 Introduction to electronic devices and systems: device characteristics and their applications in signal processing, controls, and computing; laboratory emphasizes applications of analog and digital devices and IC's.
+Lab assignments are self-paced.
+Prerequisite: ENGR 290.

 ENGR 394 Electromagnetic Fields